Table Of Contents

 Before being granted a license to sell annuities, an insurance company must comply with strict requirements regarding capital, surplus and finances.
 State insurance commissioners also investigate and monitor the experience and character of company management to ensure the company will protect the interests of its consumers.

-Most states adopt model laws created by the National Association of Insurance Commissioners (NAIC), which the association says promotes uniformity and consistency.
-The NAIC’s model laws and regulations are designed to encourage best practices for insurance companies.
-States are free to adopt them, modify them or reject them.
+Most states adopt model laws created by the National Association of Insurance Commissioners (NAIC), which are designed to encourage best practices for insurance companies and promote uniformity and consistency across the U.S. States are free to adopt them, modify them or reject them.

 Updates to Suitability Standard

 The NAIC began work on updating the suitability regulation following the overturn of a federal rule that would have applied stricter standards to professionals who sell and recommend annuities.
-That U.S. Labor Department rule, known as the fiduciary rule, would have required professionals to act as fiduciaries to their customers.
-In other words, it would have required them to put their customers’ interests before their own.
+That U.S. Labor Department rule, known as the fiduciary rule, would have required professionals to put their customers’ interests before their own.

-The result of the NAIC’s Annuity Suitability Working Group was an update to ensure that any recommendations made to consumers by agents were in the interests of the consumers.
-According to the NAIC, 40 states had adopted these model revisions as of November 2023.
+The result of the NAIC’s Annuity Suitability Working Group was an update to ensure that any recommendations made by agents properly addressed consumers’ financial goals.

 Model Law for Disclosure